Texas State Procurement Training and UPPS No. 05.02.05

 2) reject the substitution request and provide the requesting procurer reasons for the rejection.

 c.
-If the director of Purchasing rejects the substitution request, the procurer may appeal in writing through his or her supervisor to the AVPFS, whose decision is final.
+If the director of Procurement and Strategic Sourcing rejects the substitution request, the procurer may appeal in writing through his or her supervisor to the AVPFS, whose decision is final.

 06. PROCUREMENT PERSONNEL COMPLIANCE TO TRAINING AND CERTIFICATION REQUIREMENTS

-06.01 Upon adoption of this UPPS, each Texas State staff member identified as a procurer in Section 02, will have a maximum of eighteen months to complete the required training or certification.
+06.01 Upon adoption of this UPPS, each Texas State staff member identified as a procurer in Section 02. will have a maximum of 18 months to complete the required training or certification.

-06.02 New employees hired as procurers after adoption of this UPPS must comply with the training and certification requirements within twelve months of the date of hire.
+06.02 New employees hired as procurers after adoption of this UPPS must comply with the training and certification requirements within 12 months of the date of hire.

-06.03 The university will not allow procurers that do not meet these requirements to solicit or procure for the university in any capacity.
+06.03 Texas State will not allow procurers that do not meet these requirements to solicit or procure for the university in any capacity.

 a.
-The university may terminate or re-assign the employee to a position without procurement responsibilities, if possible, at the direct supervisor’s discretion.
+Texas State may terminate or re-assign the employee to a position without procurement responsibilities, if possible, at the direct supervisor’s discretion.

 b.
-Approval for an exception or an extension, to the Texas State procurement training and certification requirements are on a case-by-case basis.
-The request is routed through the appropriate divisional vice president or cabinet officer and concurrence is obtained in writing from the vice president for Finance and Support Services after consultation with the AVPFS and director of Purchasing.
+Approval for an exception or an extension to the Texas State procurement training and certification requirements are on a case-by-case basis.
+The request is routed through the appropriate divisional vice president or cabinet officer and concurrence is obtained in writing from the vice president for Finance and Support Services after consultation with the AVPFS and director of Procurement and Strategic Sourcing.